nushell/nushell.github.io/commands/docs/to_nuon.md

 [1, 2, 3]
 ```

-Outputs a NUON array of integers, with pretty indentation
+Outputs a NUON array of ints, with pretty indentation
 ```nu
 > [1 2 3] | to nuon --indent 2
 [